nguyen-josh/Monte-Carlo-GBM/README.md

 found by solving `(Pᵀ − I)π = 0` under the normalization `Σπ = 1`, with an
 eigenvector fallback.
 See the **Help & Documentation** page in the app for more.

-## Limitations
+## Limitations (don't use to make real investment decisions)

-- Within-regime returns are log-normal, which understates tail risk relative to real markets.
+- Within-regime returns are log-normal, which understates tail risk relative to real markets
+- The user provides the transition probabilities for market states, and the model assumes transitions probabilities are unchanging; realistically, transition probabilities are unknown and fluctuate.
-- Transition probabilities, returns, and volatilities are fixed point estimates, meaning there is no parameter uncertainty.
+- Transition probabilities, returns, and volatilities are fixed point estimates, meaning there is no parameter uncertainty
 - Taxes are modeled only as a flat drag from dividends; cost basis and tax lots are not tracked, meaning taxes during the drawdown period are not modeled.
 Income and tax brackets are not modeled either.
 - Tax reduction opportunities, such as tax loss harvesting or state-tax-exempt treasuries, are not modeled.
 - Tax-advantaged accounts such as IRAs, HSAs, 401(k)s, and 529 plans are not modeled.
 Prioritizing these accounts may reduce taxable income and tax drag, thereby increasing gains and net worth.
-- Leverage, margin, managed futures, real estate, precious metals, crypto, and other asset classes contributing to net worth are not modeled.
+- Leverage, margin, options, individual stocks, managed futures, real estate, precious metals, crypto, and other asset classes contributing to net worth are not modeled.
 - The simulation assumes no selling occurs until the drawdown phase.
 This ignores any selling during the accumulation phase that often occurs, such as funding the downpayment for a mortgage or similar major expenditure.
+- Inflation is assumed to be constant annually, with the default at 3%.
+Hyper-inflation is not unheard of—e.g., Argentina—and there was large inflation after the COVID-19 pandemic.
+Deflation is also not unheard of and not modeled; e.g., Japan.
+The model is limited to inflation in one market; inflation in other markets will affect equities held in these markets.
+- This model assumes markets are predictable and there are no drastic events causing disruption, like world wars or global market crises.
 - Reported survival probabilities and percentiles are Monte Carlo point estimates and carry sampling error.

 ## Project structure